Wednesday, September 30, 2009

 Amaraaba Dennis!

 Friday 14thAugust was a wonderful day in our community to receive Br.
 Denis safely from Nairobi.
 Special welcoming prayers were organized in the evening to welcome him whereby we shared water served in a calabash, a symbol for hospitality here in Ghana, and bread, a symbol for acceptance.
 It was great for Br.
 Denis to join the community of fourteen novices and two team members.
-The novices too were pleased to see the gap left by Br.
-Prince, who is now in Ireland, filled.

 We hope that we and the people of Tamale in general, will enjoy the fruits of Br.
 Denis’ taken risk of coming over to assist us in our spiritual journey.
 Amaraaba Denis!